 Memberships and Committees

-Solicitor Kate Heaney is Secretary for the South Wales Branch of Women in Property, having been voted on to the committee in March 2013.
-The Association of Women in Property is a national organisation which works with businesses and industry organisations to help promote women within the property and construction industries.
+Associate Kate Heaney and Marketing Manager Anna Sherer are committee members of the South Wales Branch of the Association of Women in Property.
+Kate has been a committee member since 2013, and has previously served as Secretary.
+Anna has been on the committee since 2017 and is the current Events Coordinator.
+Women in Property is a national organisation which works with businesses and industry organisations to help promote women within the property and construction industries.
 It provides its members with business development, personal development and networking opportunities and encourages aspiring talent coming through our schools and universities.

 Volunteering and Charity